TMasak/cerss/README.md

-The raw data were downloaded from the [Human Mortality Database](https://www.mortality.org/) on 12/4/209/ The .txt files were saved in a folder, labeled “death\_rates”, and used [mortality\_data\_read.R](separable_plus_banded_model/mortality_data_read.R) to produce `mortality_data.RData`.
+The raw data were downloaded from the [Human Mortality Database](https://www.mortality.org/) on 12/4/209/ The .txt files were saved in a folder, labeled “death\_rates”.
+Then, the script [mortality\_data\_read.R](separable_plus_banded_model/mortality_data_read.R) was used to produce `mortality_data.RData`.
 As requested by the Human Mortality Database, we do not distribute the data set, hence users have to go through this process themselves.

 After `mortality_data.RData` is created, [mortality\_analysis.R](separable_plus_banded_model/mortality_analysis.R)
 can be used to reproduce the graphical outputs of Section 5.2 of the paper.
 The empirical bootstrap tests are conducted in a separate script:
 [testing.R](separable_plus_banded_model/testing.R).

+## Separable Component Decomposition